unioslo/sdag/README.md

 --------
 This example is prepared to run on the [Abel Cluster](http://www.uio.no/english/services/it/research/hpc/abel/) at the [University of Oslo](www.uio.no).

-To submit a workflow with four jobs (A, B, C, and D) with the following structure:
+For submitting a workflow with four jobs (A, B, C, and D) with the following structure:
 ```
            B
           / \